How to find the Friends Meeting House in Cheltenham

 If you are not familiar with Cheltenham, we recommend that you

-click here for a MultiMap street plan of the area
+click here for the Streetmap web page of the area

 around the Meeting House.